top of page

 Is It Worth Fixing the AC in a Car?

-In short – yes, in most cases it is.
-Whether you use it for summer comfort or winter demisting, your air con plays a bigger role than many realise.
-Leaving it broken can lead to further system damage and higher repair bills later down the line.
-It also helps when you come to sell the vehicle - some buyers will turn the AC on to test it works.
+In short, yes, in most cases, it is worth fixing.
+Whether you use it for summer comfort or winter demisting, your air conditioning plays a more significant role than many realise.
+Leaving it broken can lead to further system damage and higher repair bills later.
+Additionally, a functioning AC can enhance your vehicle's resale value.
+Some buyers will test the AC to ensure it works before making a purchase.

 How Often Should I Recharge My Car’s AC?

-Most manufacturers recommend recharging the air con gas every 2 to 3 years, but it’s a good idea to get it checked annually, especially before summer.
+Most manufacturers recommend recharging the air conditioning gas every 2 to 3 years.
+However, it’s wise to have it checked annually, especially before summer.
+Regular maintenance can prevent unexpected breakdowns and ensure optimal performance.

 Final Thoughts

-If your car’s air con isn’t doing what it should, don’t ignore it – a quick visit to the garage could save you money and keep you cool when you need it most.
+If your car’s air conditioning isn’t performing as it should, don’t ignore it.
+A quick visit to the garage could save you money and keep you cool when you need it most.

 Need help with your AC?
-We're happy to help - just give us a call or book online!
+We're happy to assist.
+Just give us a call or book online!

 01636 550852